CarterPerez-dev/angela-cli/MD/context.md

 `angela/ai/confidence.py` introduces the `ConfidenceScorer` class, designed to evaluate and assign a numerical confidence score (ranging from 0.0 to 1.0) to AI-generated command suggestions.
 The primary method, `score_command_confidence`, aggregates scores from multiple weighted heuristics: `_check_history` (queries `history_manager` for command frequency and success rate), `_check_complexity` (compares token counts of request and command), `_check_entities` (basic check for entity type matches like files/dirs), and `_check_command_flags` (looks for unusual/conflicting flags).
 Each heuristic function, like `_check_complexity` which compares request and command token lengths, contributes a value that is then weighted into the final score.
 The entity check (`_check_entities`) uses simple string matching for terms like "file" or "directory" and `re.findall` for path patterns.
 The module ensures the final confidence score remains within the 0.0 to 1.0 range and logs the breakdown of contributing factors for debuggability.

 ---
-**File: `angela/integrations.py`**

-The `angela/integrations.py` file defines the `PhaseIntegration` class, serving as a central module for initializing and managing a suite of advanced "Phase 5.5" features for autonomous task orchestration and proactive assistance.
-Its `initialize` async method selectively activates components based on configuration, such as project inference by calling `project_inference.infer_project_info` from `angela.context.project_inference`, and network monitoring by starting `network_monitor`.
-The `get_enhanced_context` method aggregates information from these active features, like inferred project details or network status, to provide richer contextual data for AI interactions.
-It integrates error handling via an `ErrorRecoveryManager` through the `handle_execution_error` method and enhances content analysis by routing requests to the `EnhancedContentAnalyzer` (from `angela.ai.content_analyzer_extensions`) with added project context.
-A `status` async method offers a snapshot of the active integrations, including project type inferred by `project_inference` and basic network monitoring status, showcasing the system's current capabilities.

----
 **File: `angela/config.py` (inferred from content)**

 This configuration management file, `angela/config.py`, establishes a `ConfigManager` class to handle application settings using TOML for file-based configuration and environment variables for sensitive data like API keys.
 It employs Pydantic models (`ApiConfig`, `UserConfig`, `AppConfig`) to define a clear structure for settings such as Gemini API keys, default project root (`Path`), `confirm_all_actions` (bool), and `debug` mode, ensuring type validation.
 The manager dynamically selects TOML parsing libraries (`tomllib` for Python 3.11+ or `tomli` for older versions, and `tomli-w` for writing), loading from a predefined `CONFIG_FILE` path and `.env` files via `python-dotenv`. `load_config` reads the TOML file, populates the Pydantic models, and gracefully handles potential `TOMLDecodeError` or missing files by falling back to defaults or saving a new default configuration.
 The `save_config` method serializes the current `AppConfig` model (converting `Path` objects to strings for TOML compatibility) back to the configuration file, while a global `config_manager` instance ensures the loaded configuration is immediately available upon module import.